RBKC’s Secret Deal to Sell Canalside House

 • “The need to improve Council communications to all North Kensington residents”

-North Ken News, along with other mass distribution puff pieces, are RBKC’s responses to the frustrations raised about the council’s communications.
+North Ken News – supported by several other mass distribution puff pieces – is RBKC’s main response to the frustrations expressed regarding the council’s communication failures.
 These publications amount to little more than public relations for a disgraced local authority.
 A true provider of grassroots news and analysis, the blog THis Is North Kensington summarised North Ken News as “PR self-analysis of the supposed Grenfell Strategy.”

 Context Continue reading